 The landlord also has rights and responsibilities, many of which are protected in the lease.

 - The right to prompt payment.
 The landlord should be paid by the day indicated in the lease.
 There is no grace period in Massachusetts, but a landlord cannot charge a late penalty unless there is a “late payment penalty” clause in the lease and not until it is 30 days late.

 - The right to have the tenant follow the terms of the tenancy agreement.
-If the agreement is broken in any way, the landlord has the right to terminate the tenancy.
+If the agreement is broken, the landlord has the right to explore lease termination.

-- The right to increase the rent, but must follow certain guidelines in doing so.
-For a tenancy at will, tenant must be notified at least a full rental period in advance.
-For a tenant under a lease, the rent can only be increased after the lease expires, unless the lease states otherwise.
+- The right to increase the rent but must follow the law in doing so.
+If lease is a tenancy–at–will, a tenant must be notified at least a full rental period in advance.
+If a fixed-term lease, the rent can only be increased after the lease expires, unless the lease states otherwise.

-- The right to have tenants pay for their own utilities (electricity and gas), and should be stated in the tenancy agreement.
-Water is paid for by the landlord, unless there is a sub-meter and it’s specified in the lease.
+- The right to have tenants pay for their own utilities (electricity and gas) and should be stated in the tenancy agreement.

 - Provide running water and pay for water usage unless sub-meters have been installed or rental is a single-family home.